ToruNiina/Boost.toml/README.md

 ### performance of getting `toml::array` or `toml::table`

-Because `toml::get` does type-casting when you pass your favorite container to `toml::get`, it essentially do the same thing as following.
+Because `toml::get` does type-casting when you pass your favorite container to `toml::get`, it essentially does the same thing as following.

 ```cpp
 std::vector<int> get_int_vec(const toml::value& v)